agileware/org.civicoop.action-provider/docs/howto_create_an_action_in_an_extension.md

 Next step is to create a compiler pass class.
 You can use this class to add multiple actions.

 !!!
 Note The compiler pass class is a class which is called just before the action provider is instantiated.
-Meaning that we can easily add actions, alter existing actions etc.
+Meaning that we can easily add actions, alter existing actions etc. See [Symfony Documenation on how the Compiler Pass works](https://symfony.com/doc/3.4/components/dependency_injection/compilation.html#components-di-separate-compiler-passes)

 Create a file in _Civi\Myextension\CompilerPass.php_ and add the following code: